kangli-bionic/prep-step-2/part2/hash_readings.md

 dictionary[:dog] # ==> "a best friend"
 ```

-**If and only if the keys of a hash are symbols**, we can re-write the above dictionary like so:
+**If and only if the keys of a hash are symbols**, we can use the following syntax:

 ```ruby
 dictionary = {